torvalds/linux/Documentation/admin-guide/mm/numa_memory_policy.rst

 Memory Policy APIs
 ==================

-Linux supports 4 system calls for controlling memory policy.
+GNU/Linux supports 4 system calls for controlling memory policy.
 These APIS always affect only the calling task, the calling task's address space, or some shared object mapped into the calling task's address space.

 .. note::
-   the headers that define these APIs and the parameter data types for user space applications reside in a package that is not part of the Linux kernel.
+   the headers that define these APIs and the parameter data types for user space applications reside in a package that is not part of the GNU/Linux kernel.
 The kernel system call interfaces, with the 'sys\_' prefix, are defined in <linux/syscalls.h>; the mode and flag definitions are defined in <linux/mempolicy.h>.